I-Need-More-Coffee/i-need-more-coffee.github.io/posts/knowledge-system-intent-statement.md

 >
 >       The Note type and set

 I plan on adding intent statements to all of my public and private knowledge systems, as part of a broader initiative for all of my information systems to have "[batteries included](https://ineedmore.coffee/future-link)".
-For example, you can now read the intent statement for this site [here](https://ineedmore.coffee/intent-statement).
+For example, you can now read the intent statement for this site ~~[here](https://ineedmore.coffee/intent-statement)~~ \[EDIT 02-25-2024: This page has since been removed, and is now located within the [colophon](/colophon)\].